JONSASSE/432-2018/slides/class14/README.md

 3. All Project 1 Proposals have been reviewed by Dr. Love, and all students have now completed this task.
 The list of proposals [is now here](https://github.com/THOMASELOVE/432-2018/blob/master/projects/project1/projects2018.md).

+4. If you're having trouble with grammar, syntax or other writing requirements of the class, please consider visiting the [CWRU Writing Resource Center](http://writingcenter.case.edu/).

+5. If you're having trouble with more than a few typographical errors and misspellings, then consider using the spell check within R Studio.
+How can you use this in an R Markdown document?
+    - A spell check button to the right of the save button (with "ABC" and a check mark).
+    - Edit > Check Spelling...
+    - The F7 key